mperham/blog/content/post/2023/datasets_in_redis_cluster.md

 # Hash Tagging

-Sam Cochrane from [Buildkite](https://buildkite.com) brought [Hash tagging support](https://redis.com/blog/redis-clustering-best-practices-with-keys/) to my attention.
+Samuel Cochrane from [Buildkite](https://buildkite.com) brought [Hash tagging support](https://redis.com/blog/redis-clustering-best-practices-with-keys/) to my attention.
 **Hash tagging allows you to map a set of keys to the same Cluster node.**
 You do this by demarcating the portion of the key which should be used to map the key to a Node, using braces: